 Home / North Baton Rouge Industrial Training Initiative

-Trainees will study welding safety, basic blueprint metallurgy and weld symbols, oxyfuel systems, cutting processes, SMAW-basic beads, SMAW-fillet welds, SMAW-v-groove bu/gouge welds.
-This course will incorporate NCCER testing when applicable.
+This is a 52 week program (two nights a week from 6 PM - 9 PM) that will train students in the welding trade.
+Trainees should be able to demonstrate welding safety, basic blueprint metallurgy and weld symbols, oxyfuel systems, cutting processes, SMAW-basic beads, SMAW-fillet welds, SMAW-v-groove bu/gouge welds.
+This course will incorporate AWS testing when applicable.
 Upon completion of training, trainees that have shown mastery of a welding skill set will have the opportunity to have their welds tested for X-ray certification.